Albanese maps for open algebraic spaces: Recollections and generalities

 Let $X$ be an algebraic space over some base scheme $S$ whose structure morphism $X\ra S$ is proper, flat, of finite presentation and cohomologically flat in degree $d=0$.
 The latter means that $f_*(\O_X)$ is locally free of finite rank, and that its formation commutes with base-change.
 Then the sheafification of the functor $R\mapsto\Pic(X\otimes R)$ with respect to the fppf topology is representable by an algebraic space $\Pic_{X/S}$, which is locally of finite presentation (\cite{Artin 1969}, Theorem 7.3).
 Moreover, the subsheaf $\Pic^\tau_{X/S}$ stemming from fiberwise numerically trivial sheaves is representable by an algebraic space that is of finite presentation, and the inclusion is an open embedding (\cite{Laurent; Schroeer 2021}, Theorem 2.1).
 This subsheaf is stable with respect to the action of the relative automorphism group scheme.

-A \emph{family of para-abelian varieties} is a proper, flat morphism $P\ra S$ of finite presentation whose fibers are para-abelian varieties.
-Then the subgroup scheme $G\subset\Aut_{P/S}$ that acts trivially on $\Pic^\tau_{P/S}$ is a family of abelian varieties, its action on $P$ is free and transitive, and we have an identification $\Pic^\tau_{P/S}=\Pic^\tau_{G/S}$ (\cite{Laurent; Schroeer 2021}, Section 5).
+A \emph{family of para-abelian varieties} is a proper, flat morphism $P\ra S$ of finite presentation, where the total space $P$ is an algebraic space, and all fibers are para-abelian varieties.
+Then the subgroup scheme $G\subset\Aut_{P/S}$ that acts trivially on $\Pic^\tau_{P/S}$ is a \emph{family of abelian varieties} (also known as abelian schemes), its action on $P$ is free and transitive, and we have an identification $\Pic^\tau_{P/S}=\Pic^\tau_{G/S}$ (\cite{Laurent; Schroeer 2021}, Section 5).
+Here $\Aut_{P/S}$ denotes the relative automorphism group scheme for $P$ over the base scheme $S$.
 A morphism $f:X\ra P$ to a family of para-abelian varieties is called an \emph{Albanese map} if the resulting $f^*:\Pic^\tau_{P/S}\ra \Pic_{X/S}^\tau$ is a monomorphism and identifies the abelian varieties $A_s=\Pic^\tau_{P/S}\otimes\kappa(s)$ with the \emph{maximal abelian subvarieties} (\cite{Laurent; Schroeer 2021}, Section 7) inside the group schemes $G_s=\Pic_{X/S}^\tau\otimes\kappa(s)$, for all points $s\in S$.
-If it exists, it is universal for morphism into families of para-abelian varieties.
+If it exists, it is universal for morphisms into families of para-abelian varieties.
 We then set $\Alb_{X/S}=P$ and call it the \emph{family of Albanese varieties}.
 Over ground fields, the existence is automatic (\cite{Laurent; Schroeer 2021}, Corollary 10.5, compare also \cite{Brochard 2021} Theorem 8.1):

 \begin{theorem} \mylabel{albanese for proper} If $S=\Spec(k)$ is the spectrum of a field, then every proper algebraic space $X$ with $h^0(\O_X)=1$ has an Albanese map $X\ra\Alb_{X/k}$.
 Moreover, the formation of the Albanese variety $\Alb_{X/k}$ is functorial in $X$, equivariant with respect to the action of the group scheme $\Aut_{X/k}$, and commutes with ground field extensions. \end{theorem}